What is Exercise physiology?

 Exercise physiology works at designing specialised exercise interventions for patients with a wide array of health conditions.
-These interventions aim to prevent or manage these health conditions while helping restore the quality of life.
-These interventions are exercise-based and include a look at overall wellness to help our patients have adequate support and advice when trying to make positive changes to their lifestyle.
-Exercise physiologists also work with healthy populations to improve function and performance in sporting events or for activities of daily living.
+These interventions aim to prevent or manage these health conditions while improving quality of life through exercise.
+Exercise-based interventions look to improve overall wellness while providing adequate support and advice from the exercise physiologist.
+Exercise physiologists also work with healthy populations to improve function and performance in sporting events.

 Our Exercise Physiologists work within our multidisciplinary team with physiotherapy

-Our exercise physiologists work closely with our physiotherapy team to ensure we are taking a holistic approach to your health and considering all factors to when returning from injury.
+Our exercise physiologists work closely with our physiotherapy team to ensure we are taking a holistic approach to your health.
+This involves considering all factors when returning from injury.
 When recovering from injury, the active approach to returning to full function is vital to avoiding re-injury.
 Our physiologists with work with our physiotherapists using knowledge from two different professions to create a program that the most specific and beneficial to the patient.
-Together, our multidisciplinary team will work to help you get back fitter and stronger, meeting your goals and ensuring a positive experience when returning to sport or your normal function.
+Together, our multidisciplinary team will work to help you get back fitter and stronger, meeting your goals and ensuring a positive experience when returning to sport or normal function.

 Exercise Physiology services

 Revolutionary, state of the art assessment tool designed by the team at Strength by Numbers.
 The system allows us to perform complete assessments on almost any muscle and joint in the body.
 For more info about Ax-It.
 Our exercise physiologist is well equipped in various assessment technique, and through using the AX-it System, we can provide the client with real-time, specific data that can allow modification during the activity.
 The Ax-it system is a great way to assess strength and motor unit activation before and after a specific exercise intervention.
 It is an excellent tool for determining injury risk as well as detecting areas of the athlete’s performance that needs modifying.

-One on one consults – 1hr (Ax and exercise therapy)
+One on one consults – 1hr (Assessment and exercise therapy)